 Holt is determined to show Ruby the error of her ways with his own special brand of dominance and submission.
 Her sexuality now belongs to him, and he’ll give her permission as to when, where, how, and with whom she’ll use it.
 From voyeurism to exhibitionism to more than one man at a time, with a little tying up and a lot of spanking, Ruby discovers she likes following a man’s rules.
 But she still won’t let a man have the upper hand.

 Can their naughty affair move from just sex with the boss to something more lasting?
 Or will Ruby learn her lessons a little too late?

-Don’t miss Revenge, Book 1 in the West Coast series
+Don’t miss all the books in the West Coast series

 This excerpt contains explicit sexual content